 “Our overview suggests that aromatherapy, which generally delivered with massage therapy, may induce relaxation which, in turn, might improve pain and psychological health.”

 Not exactly a ringing endorsement there, but a perfectly nice “might be something to it.”
 And I agree, for whatever my agreement is worth: I don’t really have any doubt that a pleasing smell can probably move the needle for pain patients a bit.
 I wouldn’t ever think of it a “treatment,” though — it’s just one of the more obscure instruments in an orchestra of peaceful sensations which can, temporarily, help to modulate pain.
+I never utilized aromatherapy in my massage therapy practice, back in the day, for one simple reason: that particular instrument is prone to unexpected sour notes.
+It is all too easy to accidentally ruin a whole session with an aroma that isn’t at all pleasing for the patient.
+Aromatherapy can irritate people at least as easily as it can soothe them (probably more easily).
+I just never thought it was worth the risk.

 And now I have written 300 words about aromatherapy, which is probably as much as I ever will.